 - Poor Shor-Term Memory

-In short, the extra dopa-mine that infatuation adds to the brain disguises the ADHD symptoms during courtship and supports extra-attentive behavior in the (ADHD) spouse.
+A: Hyperfocus courtship occurs when a partner has ADHD because the extra dopa-mine that infatuation adds to the brain disguises the ADHD symptoms during courtship, promoting extra-attentive behavior in the (ADHD) spouse.
 But when the infatuation fades into more normal feelings, the ADHD reasserts itself so that the once very attentive partner becomes chronically distracted.
 This can be a shock to the relationship, resulting in many angry interchanges that, while not diagnostic, can provide a clue that ADHD may be present.

 “Quick to anger” episodes in adults are, again, not diagnostic in themselves.
 But they may indicate that investigating whether ADHD might exist in the quick-to-explode person.
 This type of anger is physiologically based – a quick, emotionally angry response that seems out of proportion to what most might expect.
 Some research suggests that those with ADHD experience greater “emotionality” than those without – in other words they respond more quickly and more dramatically to events than those without ADHD.
 This may have to do with poor impulse control. or, what Dr. Ned Hallowell would call “bad brakes.”
 Their anger gets expressed before they have a chance to consider its utility.